ShruthiSiva/EC601/README.md

 # EC601 Homework 1

 ## Objective:
-Utilize Github in conjunction with Trello and Slack to effectively complete Homework Assignment 1.
+Utilize Github in conjunction with Trello and Slack to effectively complete Homework Assignment 1, in which we explore the various features of OpenCV.

 ## Members:
 * Shruthi Sivasubramanian (ShruthiSiva) - Repository Creator